esheldon/fitsio/README.md

 - Figure out why gz files are not flushing to disk...at all.
 - Implement EXTVER: fits_movnam_hdu
 - Read subsets of *images*
-- speed up "safe" fast read_all
+- speed up "safe" fast read_all (it's about 18% slower than unsafe version)
 - append rows to tables
 - read row *ranges* more optimally
 - More error checking in c code for python lists and dicts.